hmxmilohax/rb3-pc/README.md

 **Once it downloads, extract the .7zip file.**
 ![A screenshot of the the right click menu from Windows exploring highlighting "Extract files..." from the 7-Zip category.](images/inst/extract.png "Extract Files")

 I would strongly suggest extracting the files into “C:\\Games\\RPCS3” or a separate internal drive to avoid  permissions issues.
-I'd also untick the box that will create the massive sub-directory as shown highlighted in the picture.
+I'd also untick the box that will create a sub-directory as shown highlighted in the picture.
 Avoid installing and running from an external drive as it can cause massive issues.
 ![A screenshot of the Extract window from 7-zip.
 It shows the "Extract to" as C:\Games\RPCS3 and the box below it unchecked.](images/inst/extractdir.png "Extract")

 Once that’s extracted, [**download the PlayStation 3 system software from Sony’s website**](https://www.playstation.com/en-us/support/hardware/ps3/system-software/). **Scroll down** until you get to “**Update using a computer**”, **click that** to expand, then **click on “Download PS3 Update.**”